Akuregian/HomeAssistant/README.md

 This program uses a Docker container, running a Flask-Restful API, on a Raspberry Pi  which hosts a website using a socketed connection to
 manipulate GPIO pins on an arduino.
 An NRF24L01 Transciever/Reciever module allows the Pi and Arduino to communicate.

-# Things to do:
-- Give the user the option to reboot the system in case of a freeze or error?
-- when device starts, cast out to all devices the current status in the DB

 navigate to host_name when docker container is running: -> 'raspberrypi:5001'

   # RaspberryPi NRF24L01 Connections: